tylermaire/BIFS619_GROUP_01/01_allignment/README.md

 Raw FASTQ files are located in the `../00_raw_data/` directory after cloning the repository.
 No need to download BAM files—they will be generated automatically in the alignment step.

+---

+### **IMPORTANT: Update File Paths**

+Before running any scripts in the `code/` folder, **make sure to update file paths inside each script to match your own computer’s directory structure** (e.g., input/output folders, reference genome locations, etc.).

+Open each `.sh` or `.py` file in `01_allignment/code/` and edit any paths as needed.
+Scripts may use absolute or relative paths—adjust them to match where your files are stored.

+---

 ### 4. Run the Workflow

 #### a.
 Quality Control